nguyenhads/learn-python/SOLID-principles/README.md

 ## **Liskov Substitution Principle (LSP)**

 - Subclasses should be able to replace their parent class without affecting the correctness of the program.
+In other words, the children classes should be followed by the logic of their parent classes.

 ```python
 # Bad example